luckboy/spacefire/README.md

 Space Fire is game for Commodore 64.
 This game is space shooter.
 Space Fire is written in C programming language and assembly programming language.
-The cc65 package is used to compilation of this game and VICE package is used to creation of disk image with this game.
+The cc65 package is used to compilation of this game and the VICE package is used to creation of disk image with this game.

 ## Compilation